 Deborah Phillips holds a B.S. in Landscape Architecture from Texas A&M. Her expertise includes landscape construction, xeriscaping, and efficient irrigation.
-She is currently employed by the City of Austin as a Landscape Architect and is responsible for the "Xeriscape-It" Rebate Program, Irrigation Rebate Program, and Irrigation Audit Program.
+She was employed by the City of Austin as a Landscape Architect and was responsible for the "Xeriscape-It" Rebate Program, Irrigation Rebate Program, and Irrigation Audit Program.